Northern Environmental Geoscience Laboratory

 Graduate student and other opportunities at the Northern Environmental Geoscience Laboratory at Queen's University

-The Northern Environmental Geoscience Laboratory regularly advertises for funded master and doctoral positions for projects investigating permafrost distribution & permafrost geohazards, permafrost interactions with snow cover, and satellite-era changes in snow cover.
-All of these projects would be focused on the Labrador region of northeastern Canada and would involve fieldwork in remote regions/communities.
+The Northern Environmental Geoscience Laboratory regularly advertises for funded master and doctoral positions for projects investigating the impacts of climate change on Arctic and Subarctic ecosystems, geosystems and communities in Labrador.
+Particular focus areas include the terrestrial cryosphere, climate monitoring and adaptation.
+All of these projects would be focused on the Labrador region of northeastern Canada and would involve fieldwork in remote regions or communities.
 Preference will be given to Northern and Indigenous applicants, and Canadian residents (funding related).
 Some examples of potential projects are listed below:

-One student is being sought for a full MSc project focused on remote sensing and/or modelling of snow and ice conditions across coastal Labrador.
-This work would involve field data collection, remote sensing and modelling.
-This position would be funded to at least $25,000 per year and would require fieldwork in addition to remote sensing or modelling work.
-This opportunity is financially supported by ArcticNet and Queen’s University.
+One student is being sought for an MSc or PhD project focused on remote sensing and/or modelling of snow or ice conditions across coastal Labrador.
+This work would involve field data collection, remote sensing and modelling, in addition to working with community members.
+This position would be funded to at least $26,000 per year (if MSc) and would require fieldwork in addition to remote sensing or modelling work.
+This opportunity is financially supported by NSERC and Queen’s University.

 For prospective students